Nehaasati/Chatbot-with-memory-and-trimmimg-chat-history/README.md

 Token Trimming: Demonstrates trimming old messages to fit within the context window.

-Chained Interaction: Using Runnable chains that integrate all parts into one coherent flow.
+Chained Interaction: Using Runnable chains that integrate all parts into one coherent flow

-🤝 Contributing
-Feel free to fork, improve, and contribute!
-You can enhance functionality, integrate other Groq-supported models, or improve message formatting and memory handling.